 No. We require all caravan owners to maintain a permanent residential address elsewhere at all times to which all correspondence is sent.
 Using a caravan on our park as a permanent home is in breach of our site licence, planning consents and site rules.
 If you wish to live in a caravan you should seek a suitable residential park

 How much does it cost to buy a caravan?

-New caravans are priced at the manufacturer's list price plus £3000 to £5000 to cover the costs of delivery, siting, connecting and commissioning + a new timber deck.
+New caravans are priced at the manufacturer's list price plus £4000 to cover the costs of delivery, siting, connecting and commissioning.

 How much is the annual cost of keeping a holiday caravan?

-We estimate that the cost of keeping a holiday caravan on our park is between £2500 and £3000.
-This comprises the following charges:
+We estimate that the cost of keeping a holiday caravan on our park is around £3000.
+This includes:

-Gas about £200 - but depends on your consumption
+Gas £200 - but depends on your consumption

-Electricity about £100 - but depends on your consumption
+Electricity £100 - but depends on your consumption

-Insurance between £200 & £350 pa depending on the value of the caravan insured.
+Insurance £300 pa depending on the value of the caravan insured.

 There are further optional charges for extra services such as: